poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 The procedure for the actual submission is then as follows:

-1. Fork and and then clone the [GitHub repository](https://github.com/poseidon-framework/published_data) for our public data archive.
+1. Fork and and then clone the GitHub repository for the archive you want to modify.
 To safe our [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) bandwidth, **we would like to ask you to clone in a way that does not download the large data files from GitHub** (they should be downloaded from our webserver with [`trident fetch`](trident?id=fetch-command)).
 At the same time you need to be able to add new LFS files.
 A proper setup for this includes [downloading and installing Git LFS](https://git-lfs.github.com/) and then setting it up for your user with `git lfs install`.
 You can then clone with the `GIT_LFS_SKIP_SMUDGE` environment variable, which prevents downloading the LFS files despite Git LFS being enabled:

 ```
 GIT_LFS_SKIP_SMUDGE=1
-git clone git@github.com:<your GitHub user name>/published_data.git
+git clone git@github.com:<your GitHub user name>/<archive name>.git
 ```

 As a consequence the large files will not be downloaded, but only stub files, representing the real files on the LFS server.
 This clone is only for submission purposes after all -- you can not work with the genotype data in it. `2021_Wang_EastAsia/2021_Wang_EastAsia.bed` for example will look like this: